You Might Need Somebody: Randy Crawford version

 In 1981, American singer-songwriter Randy Crawford covered the song for her fifth album, Secret Combination (1981).
 It was the second single released from the album by Warner Bros.
-Her version reached No. 11 on the UK Singles Chart, making it her fourth highest-charting single on that chart.
+Records Her version reached No. 11 on the UK Singles Chart, making it her fourth-highest-charting single on that chart.
 It also peaked at No. 39 on the Belgian (Flanders) Ultratop 50 singles chart in October 1981 and on the New Zealand singles chart in January 1982.

 The guitar solo is by Steve Lukather.